-RI Defeats Hep C’s Dr. Lynn Taylor had the great privilege of being a member of the Guidelines Development Group for the World Health Organization’s (WHO) first ever HCV Treatment Guidelines— WHO GUIDELINES FOR THE SCREENING, CARE, TREATMENT OF PERSONS LIVING WITH HEPATITIS C. These guidelines are geared towards low and middle-income countries because most of the world’s estimated 185 million people who have been infected with HCV, with about 60-80% having chronic HCV, live in these regions of the world.
+RI Defeats Hep C’s Dr. Taylor had the great privilege of joining the World Health Organization’s (WHO) HCV Treatment Guidelines Development Group, where she worked to develop and the first and second HCV Guidelines— WHO GUIDELINES FOR THE SCREENING, CARE, TREATMENT OF PERSONS LIVING WITH HEPATITIS C. These guidelines are geared towards low and middle-income countries because most of the world’s estimated 185 million people who have been infected with HCV, with about 60-80% having chronic HCV, live in these regions of the world.
+The first version was released in 2014, and the second in 2016.

 World Health Organization Issues Its First Hepatitis C Treatment Guidelines